Skip to main content

 Dr Renata Bongiorno is a social psychologist who studies stereotypes, collective action and social change, particularly relating to gender.

-Renata’s published research covers issues of prejudice towards women and privileges afforded to men in leadership, how groups to advance action on climate change form, and how identity and emotion contribute to biases when responding (or failing to respond) to gender-based violence.
+Renata’s published research spans multiple areas, including understanding prejudices towards women and privileges afforded to men in leadership, how people are mobilised to act on climate change, how identity and emotion contribute to biases when responding (or failing to respond) to gender-based violence, and effects of neoliberal feminism on women's protest motivation.

-Some of Renata’s ongoing projects include: examining men’s engagement with the gender-equality cause (supported by a British Academy/Leverhulme Small Research Grant); advancing new theory and analysis to examine stereotype content, with implications for understanding leader-gender bias and gender and class biases in STEM fields; and paradoxical effects of promoting individual resilience to advance gender equality.
+Some of Renata’s ongoing projects include examining men’s engagement with the gender-equality cause (supported by a British Academy/Leverhulme Small Research Grant), and advancing new theory and analysis to examine stereotype content, with projects on gender bias affecting leadership and gender and class biases in STEM fields.

-Renata’s research has received broad media coverage, including by BBC, Forbes and The Huffington Post, Medium and New Scientist.
-She has written articles about her research for the general public and presented to community, industry and academic audiences in Australia, Europe and the USA.
+Renata's research has received broad media coverage, including in Psychology Today, BBC, Forbes, The Huffington Post, Medium, and New Scientist.
+Renata has also written articles about her research for the general public and given invited presentations to community, industry and academic audiences in Australia, Europe, and North America.

-Renata regularly acts as a reviewer for academic journals in the areas of social, political and organisational psychology and women's studies.
+Renata regularly acts as a reviewer for academic journals in the areas of social, political and organisational psychology, and gender studies.

 Academic qualifications